-- The temporal pass uses the history buffer to blur constantly between the current and the previous frames.
+- The temporal pass uses the history buffer to constantly blur between the current and previous frames.
 This reduces noise in the reflection, but produces an animated "jittering" effect that is sometimes noticeable.
 You can adjust or disable this step to create the effect you want.

 - The combine pass mixes the results of the effect with the rendered image.

 |Intensity||Reflections intensity scale (in the range of 0 to 1).|